 Typically, our focus is more centered on performing the exercise.
 It’s very common especially at a beginner level.
 But not only do we have to get in the habit of breathing during exercise, we should also know how to do it effectively.

-When it comes to weight training, it’s a common mistake to hold your breath during an exercise.
+When it comes to weight training, it’s a common mistake to hold your breath during an exercise and honestly it took me some time to break out of that habit.
 This can easily cause dizziness and even an increase in blood pressure.
 Your brain and your muscles aren’t getting enough oxygen which also will cause a decrease in power and strength when performing a lift.

 When you are doing the push part of a workout, for example, the bench press, you want to exhale when lifting the weight up which would be the concentric part of the movement because that would require more force.
 The same would go for a pull movement such as the barbell row.